The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Simulations

 Previous work has shown that the EM counterparts detected by LSST are also detectable for SKA+ELT \cite{Tamanini:2016zlh}.
 Therefore, we consider the strategy of SKA+ELT to observe EM counterparts in the radio and optical bands.
 We assume that the characterization of EM emission consists of radio flares and jets, and optical luminosity flares.
 In this case, the EM counterparts may first be detected by SKA in the radio band, and the host galaxies are then identified through localization.
 Then, the redshifts are determined spectroscopically or photometrically by the optical telescope ELT.
 The total luminosity in the radio band is given by $L_{\rm radio}=L_{\rm flare}+L_{\rm jet}$ (detailed forms of $L_{\rm flare}$ and $L_{\rm jet}$ can refer to Refs.~\cite{Palenzuela:2010nf,Moesta:2011bn,OShaughnessy:2011nwl,Kaplan:2011mz,Shi:2011us,Tamanini:2016zlh}).
 The luminosity that can be detected by SKA needs to satisfy the following relationship

-where $F^{\rm SKA}_{\rm min}$ is the flux limit of SKA.
-Following Ref.~\cite{OShaughnessy:2011nwl}, we assume that the bulk of the emission takes place in the SKA band, the form of $F^{\rm SKA}_{\rm min}$ is $F^{\rm SKA}_{\rm min}=\nu_{\rm SKA}F^{\rm SKA}_{\nu,{\rm min}}$, where $\nu_{\rm SKA}\simeq1.4~{\rm GHz}$ and $F^{\rm SKA}_{\nu,{\rm min}}\simeq1~\mu{\rm Jy}$\footnote{The current goal of SKA phase 1 mid-frequency is a flux limit of $F^{\rm SKA}_{\nu,{\rm min}}\simeq2~\mu{\rm Jy}$ on a $0.5~\rm deg^2$ field of view assuming the integration time of 10 minutes (Table~1 of Ref.~\cite{SKA-design}).
+Following Ref.~\cite{OShaughnessy:2011nwl}, we assume that the bulk of the emission takes place in the SKA band, and here we have $\nu_{\rm SKA}\simeq1.4~{\rm GHz}$ and $F^{\rm SKA}_{\nu,{\rm min}}\simeq1~\mu{\rm Jy}$\footnote{The current goal of SKA phase 1 mid-frequency is a flux limit of $F^{\rm SKA}_{\nu,{\rm min}}\simeq2~\mu{\rm Jy}$ on a $0.5~\rm deg^2$ field of view assuming the integration time of 10 minutes (Table~1 of Ref.~\cite{SKA-design}).
 Considering the high performance of full SKA, we therefore assume that $F^{\rm SKA}_{\nu,{\rm min}}\simeq1~\mu{\rm Jy}$ on approximately $10~\rm deg^2$, in the same integration time \cite{Tamanini:2016zlh}.}.
 Eq.~(\ref{L_radio}) assumes that radio waves are emitted isotropically.
 Actually, the situation is not so straightforward, as the synchrotron emission resulting from particle acceleration within the jet should be collimated along the jet direction.
 The jet's opening angle can cause a decrease in luminosity.
 However, if the jet is aligned towards us, we would receive a signal with a greater flux, which can lead to the detection of a dimmer source that would be otherwise undetectable.
 Since the two factors have opposite effects on the number of the GW-EM events and may counteract each other.
 Therefore, we adopt a simple approximation to treat the radio flux isotropically, which is also adopted in Refs.~\cite{Tamanini:2016zlh,Wang:2021srv}.

 The redshift information cannot be obtained from the identification of radio emission.
 Therefore, follow-up observations using ELT are required to search for EM emissions in the optical band and to determine the redshift.
 If the EM radiation in the optical band produced by the merger of MBHB satisfies the following expression, the redshift can be measured by ELT